-Charity Games are low-burden, player-driven events that unite soccer teams around a common cause: empowering young people to overcome their greatest health challenges and live healthier, more productive lives.
-Bringing a charity game to your university, club, or high school is simple.
-Teams designate a regular season or exhibition game as a charity game, work with Grassroot Soccer to launch a fun, peer-to-peer awareness and fundraising campaign, and showcase their effort on game day.
+Grassroot Soccer fundraising games are low-burden, player-driven events that unite soccer teams around a common cause: equipping young people with the life-saving information, services, and mentorship they need to live healthier lives.
+Bringing a fundraising game to your university, club, or high school is simple.
+Teams designate a regular season or exhibition game as a fundraising game, work with Grassroot Soccer to launch a fun, peer-to-peer awareness and fundraising campaign, and showcase their effort on game day!

-Players find motivation and comradery in the opportunity to play for an important cause
+Players find motivation and camaraderie in the opportunity to play for an important cause.

-Players leverage their position to spread awareness and change the odds for their at-risk peers around the world; every $25 they raise provides life-skills education for one young person
+Players leverage their position to spread awareness and change the odds for their peers facing the highest health burdens around the world; every $25 they raise provides critical health and life skills programming for one young person.

 Yale Men’s Soccer Head Coach

 “It’s quite possibly the most direct charity foundation in the world that involves soccer, as the world’s game, and does a great job to raise awareness about many health and gender issues facing many less fortunate people around the world…it’s a privilege to be involved with such a great cause.”

 "This is the fourth year we've held a Grassroot Soccer event on campus and it has become a staple of our team community service and culture here at Castleton."